shakeel-mohammed/client-server/report.md

 7. A JobInformation class
 8. A Job class

 Our design also needs to be easily extendible to support additional algorithms in the future.
-This meant that each of these components shouldn't make scheduling decisions themselves (implement the alorgithm), but rather, they should provide the tools for the task implementing the algorithm to make informed decisions.
+This meant that these scheduling decisions should not be baked into each component, but rather, they should provide the tools for the task implementing the algorithm to make informed decisions.
+The decision making should be handled entirely by one component, and it should be extendable to allow for decisions based on different rules (more algorithms).